Darkle/BlueLoss-Desktop-App-Windows/README.md

 - **Tray Icon Color** (default: blue): You can change the system tray (or menu bar) icon color to either white or blue

-- **Time To Lock** (default: 2 minutes): This determins how long BlueLoss should wait before locking the computer after the device it's looking for on the network has been lost
+- **Time To Lock** (default: 1 minute): This determins how long BlueLoss should wait before locking the computer after the device it's looking for on the network has been lost

 - **Report Errors** (default: true): This will report errors to [Rollbar.com](https://rollbar.com).
 This helps development of the app.

-- Scan Range:

-  - **Hosts Scan Range Start** (default: 2)

-  - **Hosts Scan Range End** (default: 254)

-  This is the start and end range BlueLoss will scan to look for devices on your network.
-For example, if your network address is 192.168.1, and the Hosts Scan Range Start is 2 and the Hosts Scan Range End is 254, then BlueLoss will scan from IP address 192.168.1.2 up to 192.168.1.254

-  **Host Scan Timeout** (default: 3000 milliseconds): How many seconds to wait when trying to connect to a device during a scan before timing out.
-This is not the same as the Time To Lock - when BlueLoss scans all the IP addresses specified in the scan range, it may take some time for a device to respond.
-If it doesn't respond within the Host Scan Timeout time, it is ignored.

-- **Download OUI File Updates** (default: true): BlueLoss periodically checks for updates to the IEEE MAC vendors list in order to give you the vendor name for devices on your network.

 - **User Debugger** (default: disabled): Enabling this will show a debug window with information that may help you diagnose any issues.